Leveraging RGB-D Data with Cross-Modal Context Mining for Glass Surface Detection: RGB-D GSD Dataset

 \section{RGB-D GSD Dataset}

-There are many existing datasets \cite{dai2017scannet, Silberman:ECCV12, McCormac:etal:ICCV2017, Janoch:EECS-2012-85, 2017arXiv170201105A, 7298655, Matterport3D} that incorporate depth information, \jychecked{for other tasks such as semantic segmentation and salient object detection.
-For glass surface detection, there are two existing datasets available~\cite{Mei_2020_CVPR} and \cite{GSD:2021}.} \jychecked{However, they do not include depth information. \jychecked{In order to train our model and to encourage further research, we propose an RGB-D Glass Surface Detection (RGB-D GSD) dataset here.}}
+Existing datasets~\cite{Mei_2020_CVPR, GSD:2021} for glass surface detection do not include depth information, even though it is useful for this task. \jychecked{In order to train our model and to encourage further research, we propose an RGB-D Glass Surface Detection (RGB-D GSD) dataset.}